Fishing ReportDesoto - 11/29/2017 2:32:21 PM

 For current river stages and forecasts click on the following link:

-Crappie fishing remains slow at Desoto.
-Most fish should be suspended off shore in deeper water areas.
+Look for crappie suspended off shore in deeper water areas in Desoto during the winter.
 Trolling open water areas with either jigs or minnows is probably your best bet.

-There are lots of catfish in Desoto Lake, though fishing is normally fair to slow this time of year.
 Try tightlining on the bottom in deep areas of the lake at the mouth of the lake near where it connects to the river.
 For blues and channels try chicken liver or nightcrawlers....for flatheads try live sunfish or goldfish.
-Trotlines can also produce good fish and can be run with a regular fishing license as long as you are fishing less than 100 hooks.
+Trotlines can also produce good fish...try fishing along shallow banks when the water is low.

 For Mississippi River oxbow lakes, the fluctuations of the Mississippi River is an important factor for determining how the fishing is.
 Slow rises and slow falls produce the best fishing.
 The best crappie fishing on Desoto Lake is normally at water levels between 12 - 18 feet (Helena gauge).